rikinptl/user-data-classify/README.md

 3. The data is stored in a structured directory based on timestamp.

-4. The script is scheduled to run every 3 seconds, allowing for periodic data retrieval and storage.
+4. The script is scheduled to run every 3 hours, allowing for periodic data retrieval and storage.

 ## Code Structure